cazacov/HoloControl/README.md

 ## Using in Unity

-The controller simulates keys strokes on a Bluetooth keybord.
-Jostick directions are translated in A, D, W, S keys.
+The controller simulates keys strokes on a Bluetooth keyboard.
+Joystick directions are translated in A, D, W, S keys.
 Z button is mapped to Return and C button to Escape.

 You can get key state with the standard UnityEngine.Input class: